TwitterFacebook

 July 1: The Cassini spacecraft enters orbit around Saturn.

 Aug.
-3: Delta II launched NASA MESSENGER spacecraft toward Mercury.
+3: A Delta-2 rocket launches NASA MESSENGER spacecraft toward Mercury.
 (In March 2004, postponed from May 11)

 Sept.
 8: The reentry capsule of NASA's Genesis spacecraft crashes in Utah desert, after its parachute system fails to deploy preventing rescue helicopter crews from intercepting it in mid-air.
 Scientific data from the mission could still be partially recovered.